From the World Heritage inscription for the Historic Area of Willemstad, Inner City and Harbour:

 Even though it was in the 17th century when the Dutch established the Historic Area of Willemstad, Inner City and Harbour as a trading post, the original urban structure remains as it is today.
 Among the first few buildings that were constructed by the time of the initial Dutch invasion featured the traditional Dutch brick style.
 Eventually, it evolved into the Curacao Baroque architecture style wherein the curved gable is a distinctive element (for example, the famous Penha Building).

 The Historic Area of Willemstad, Inner City and Harbour has gone a long way since it was recognized as a UNESCO World Heritage Site in 1997.
 It also took a long way and several centuries in order to shape the cultural landscape that helped earn it that recognition.

-The historic core of Willemstad, however, suffered major setback during the revolt of May 1969.
+The historic core of Willemstad, however, suffered a major setback during the revolt of May 1969.
 Several parts of the city were destroyed and that included some of the key historic areas.
 Destruction took over the city as the revolting masses set the city on fire.
 In addition to the destruction that happened, some of the heritage sites were also left in neglect for the next two decades after the said revolt.
 Hence, a new ordinance was established in 1988 to restore and protect the historic areas that later merited it the UNESCO award.

 How to Get Here

-If you want to visit the Historic Area of Willemstad, Inner City and Harbour, you can take a flight via the Hato International Airport in Curacao.
+If you want to visit the Historic Area of Willemstad, Inner City, and Harbour, you can take a flight via the Hato International Airport in Curacao.
 It is located on the north side of the island and is a bit close to the city of Willemstad.
-This airport services majority of the international and regional flights in Curacao.
+This airport services the majority of the international and regional flights in Curacao.

 You can also travel to Willemstad via cruise.
 Most of the cruise ships that dock in Curacao arrive at either the Curacao Mega Pier and Curacao Cruise Terminal.